-Food for Thought As before, it is very easy to eat extremely well here.
+As before, it is very easy to eat extremely well here.
 Arnaud’s offers fine Creole cuisine in a collection of 17 different dining rooms filling a block-long section of the French Quarter’s Rue Bienville.
 Its 1918-vintage main salon boasts a large portrait of the establishment’s founder, “Count” Arnaud Cazenave.
 He is flanked by oil paintings of his wife, Irma, and her sister, Marie, his mistress.
 “He couldn’t make up his mind,” a black-tied waiter explains.
 The attentive staff serves shrimp with remoulade sauce, veal tournedos Chantal, and much more beneath a symmetrical array of 15 crystal chandeliers and 20 ceiling fans.
 The elegance charms the eyes as much as the taste buds.
 Flood?
 What flood?

 Later, after lunching on fried green tomatoes, crab salad, an oyster loaf po-boy, petit filet mignon, and chocolate crème brulee at The Marigny Brasserie — where Frenchman and Royal streets intersect — local attorney and native New Orleanian Randy Boudreaux, my sister, Lorna, and I explore some of this town’s less appetizing areas.